-In a shot across the bow of adventure, the Global Web Index published some research that found the average American spends 6 hours and 31 minutes on the internet every day.
-That statistic will keep increasing until the distinction of what is and is not "on the internet" becomes so blurry that we can no longer compute a total.
+In a shot across the bow of adventure, the Global Web Index published research which found the average American spends 6 hours and 31 minutes on the internet every day.
+That statistic will keep increasing until the distinction of what is and is not “on the internet” becomes so blurry that we can no longer compute a total.
 Long story short, it is advancing faster than a bear on a bag of beef jerky and we have mixed feelings about it.
-If the internet threw a traffic light party, we'd show up wearing a yellow shirt.
+If the internet threw a traffic light party, we’d show up wearing a yellow shirt.

-We are surrounded by modern conveniences of our own making.
+We are surrounded by conveniences of our own making.
 On paper, we should be living it up.
 At Lost HQ we love binge-worthy shows, hot showers, and dog food delivered by mail as much as the next person.
 Yet, for many of us, life is often boring, unfulfilling, or downright depressing in spite of these amenities.
 They either are not satisfying us or are to the point of obscuring our more foundational needs.
 With the world at our fingertips, the missing piece might be that we are neglecting the soles of our feet.
 A shock to the system is in order.